petabi/sniffles/README.md

                       a positive value will send exactly x packets (possibly with acks if ack is true), while a negative number will send a random number of packets between 1 and abs(-x).
+                    - ttl: set time to live value for packet.
+By default, sniffles will generate random TTL value.

 Final Notes: The new rule format is just a beginning and may contain problems.
 Please alert me of any inconsitencies or errors.
 Further, the intent is to